Tanya Bannister, piano (Founder & Co-Artistic Director)

 As co-founder and Artistic Director of AlpenKammerMusik in Austria, Ms. Bannister has created an intimate musical experience in which music lovers and students from around the world can spend 12 days in a small Alpine village engaged in the study of chamber music with world class faculty.

-Concert Artists Guild has recently announced the appointment of Ms. Bannister as President of CAG effective July 1, 2018.
-She will succeed Richard S. Weinert who is stepping down on after 18 years.
-Ms. Bannister won Concert Artists Guild International Competition competition in 2003, and she has developed an interest in institution building in the arts over many years.
+Concert Artists Guild has recently announced the appointment of Ms. Bannister as President of CAG.
+Ms. Bannister won Concert Artists Guild International Competition in 2003, and has developed an interest in institution building in the arts over many years.
 She has also been a Board member of CAG since 2015 and has participated actively in numerous CAG events in recent years.